abbarreto/abbarreto.github.io/_posts/en-us/2025-07-20-useful-links.md

 related_posts: false
 ---

-## 📚 Useful Links for Conferences and Open Positions
+### Useful links for Conferences and Open-positions

 Below is a checklist of websites I use to stay updated on upcoming conferences and open academic or research positions: